KimBranzell/WP-Auto-Alt-Text/README.md

 WP Auto Alt Text is a powerful WordPress plugin that leverages artificial intelligence to automatically generate meaningful and descriptive alt text for your images.
 This improves your site's accessibility, SEO, and user experience with minimal effort.

-### Key Features
+## Key Features

 - One-click AI-powered alt text generation
 - Bulk processing capabilities
 - Rate limiting to manage API costs
 - Simple integration with WordPress media library
-- Support for multiple image formats
+- Support for multiple image formats (including AVIF and WebP)
 - Clean and intuitive user interface
 - Statistics dashboard showing usage metrics and generation history
 - Visual diff view for edited alt text changes